 In this comparison, we'll review the differences, pros and cons between the Bugaboo Lynx and Bugaboo Fox.

-Launching in October 2019 and available for pre-order from Strolleria now, the Bugaboo Lynx is a more affordable and pared-down version of the Fox.
+First launched in late 2019, the Bugaboo Lynx is a more affordable and pared-down version of the Fox.

 The Lynx offers a similar style and function to the Fox, but with front-wheel-only suspension and a bassinet sold separately.
 The Lynx becomes an easy, one-click travel system with the addition of the Bugaboo Turtle by Nuna infant car seat, which directly connects to the frame without car seat adapters.
 Car seats from four other brands are also compatible using adapters.